Coffee: Chemistry and Culture Faculty and FIG Assistant

 FIG Assistant: Adele Bauer

 Hi!
-I am Adele Bauer, a current junior.
-I am a biology major with a biochemistry minor in the honors college from Denver, Colorado.
+I am Adele Bauer, a current Senior.
+I am a biology major with a chemistry minor in the honors college from Denver, Colorado.
 I absolutely love skiing and hiking, I have so many recommendations if you ever want one!
 I am extremely excited to learn more about coffee and hang out with you all!

 Email: abauer@uoregon.edu